 It is an explicit design choice to keep the Python programming language as small as possible.
-However, there are mechanism built into the language to extend the language with new functionality.
-When Python is installed, a selection of these modules are shipped as well.
+However, Python has built-in mechanisms to extend the language with new functionality.
+When Python is installed, a selection of these extension modules are shipped along.
 These modules are referred to as The Python Standard Library.